Myra-Sea/reading-notes/Code201/class-01.md

 2. The brower sends an HTTP request to the server for a copy of the website.
 All requests and replies are sent using TCP/IP
 3. If the server approves the request a "200 OK" message is sent, followed by data packets (ie small chunks) of the website's files
 4. The browser then assembles the data packet chunks into a complete webpage and displays it to the user

+The small chunk data packets are used so that they can be more quickly/easily replaced if lost or corrupted.
+Dividing into small pieces speeds up delivery, since they can be sent along different paths from each other.
+Sending in small chunks also allows multiple users to download a website at once.

 <br>